Svetlana Kuznetsova: 2010–11: Struggles with form

-Kuznetsova rallied by winning the Mercury Insurance Open in San Diego.
+Kuznetsova rallied by winning the San Diego Open.
 She defeated Yanina Wickmayer, Sara Errani, CoCo Vandeweghe, and Flavia Pennetta en route to the final which she won in three sets against Agnieszka Radwańska.
 She then played at the Cincinnati Open suffering an early exit to Sharapova in the first round.
 At the Rogers Cup, Kuznetsova made it to the semifinals before falling to Caroline Wozniacki in two sets.
 Kuznetsova was seeded 11th at the US Open.
 She defeated Kimiko Date-Krumm, Anastasija Sevastova, and 23rd seed Kirilenko before falling in the fourth round to unseeded Cibulková.
-Kuznetsova was the 10th seed at the Toray Pan Pacific Open, but lost to Petkovic in the second round.
+Kuznetsova was the 10th seed at the Pan Pacific Open, but lost to Petkovic in the second round.

 As the defending champion, Kuznetsova exited in the first round of the China Open to Roberta Vinci.
 She finished the year ranked world No. 27, her lowest since 2003.

-Kuznetsova's first tournament of 2011 was the ASB Classic Open in Auckland, New Zealand where she was the third seed.
+Kuznetsova's first tournament of 2011 was the Auckland Open in New Zealand where she was the third seed.
 She fell to Peng Shuai in the second round, although initially up a set.
-She then headed to Sydney for the Medibank International Sydney where she lost in the quarterfinals to eight-seeded Li.
+She then headed to Sydney where she lost in the quarterfinals to eight-seeded Li.
 Kuznetsova was seeded 23rd at the Australian Open where she lost in the fourth round to Francesca Schiavone, squandering six match points in the final set.
 The match was the longest recorded women's Grand Slam match in the Open Era, with a final scoreline of 6–4, 1–6, 16–14, and the second-longest women's match in the Open Era.
 Her next tournament was the Dubai Tennis Championships.
 The 16th seed set up a date in the final with Caroline Wozniacki by beating Flavia Pennetta in the semifinal.
 Kuznetsova was defeated by the top-seed.
 In doubles, she teamed up with Vera Zvonareva, but pulled out before the semifinal against Liezel Huber and María José Martínez Sánchez due to a right elbow injury of Zvonareva.
 She lost in the Qatar Ladies Open tournament against Shahar Pe'er in the first round.
-Kuznetsova received a bye in the first round at the BNP Paribas Open in Indian Wells, but was defeated by wildcard Christina McHale in two tie-breaks in the second round.
+Kuznetsova received a bye in the first round at the Indian Wells Open, but was defeated by wildcard Christina McHale in two tie-breaks in the second round.
 At the doubles event, Kuznetsova teamed up with Vera Zvonareva.
-They received a wild card in the first round, but were defeated by fourth seed Vania King and Shvedova.
-In the singles tournament of the Sony Ericsson Open in Miami, Kuznetsova was 11th-seeded and lost in the third round to Peng Shuai in straight sets.
+They received a wildcard in the first round, but were defeated by fourth seed Vania King and Shvedova.
+In the singles tournament of Miami, Kuznetsova was 11th-seeded and lost in the third round to Peng Shuai in straight sets.
 In the doubles tournament, again with Zvonareva and receiving a wildcard entry, they exited in the second round against María José Martínez Sánchez and Anabel Medina Garrigues.